satellite-image-deep-learning/techniques/README.md

 #

-**How to use this repository:** if you know exactly what you are looking for (e.g. you have the paper name) you can `Control+F` to search for it in this page. **Note** `BEGINNER` is used to identify material that is suitable for begginers & getting started with a topic
+**How to use this repository:** if you know exactly what you are looking for (e.g. you have the paper name) you can `Control+F` to search for it in this page

 ## Techniques